Cup (US) to Milliliter Converter

 How to Convert Cup (US) to Milliliter

-Converting Cup (US) to Milliliter is straightforward using the constant conversion factor.
-The standard conversion is 1 cup equals approximately 236.588000 mL.
+Converting Cup (US) to Milliliter uses the same exact conversion formula as the calculator.
+The standard answer for 1 cup is 236.588 mL.

 Step 1: Get the value in cup